kofifus/F/README.md

 This is a vast topic but in short separating Data, State and Logic will give you programming superpowers.
 A good summary of the bebefit of a such a 'functional' approach vs OOP can be found [here](https://clojure.org/about/state).

 C# was developed as an OOP language where data state and logic are strongly coupled in classes.
 This makes coding in such a 'functional' paradigm challenging:
-- Creating immutable data with value semantics is challenging and correctly implementing value semantics is not trivial .
-Immutable containers were recently added to .NET but they are cumbersome to use and have reference semantics.
+- Creating immutable data with value semantics is challenging and correctly implementing value semantics is not trivial. .NET Immutable containers are cumbersome to use and have reference semantics.
+C# 9.0 records are helpful for create Data records.
 - Encapsulating a state with its access/mutation API is challenging though recent language additions can give good solutions.
 - Stateless logic can be expressed by static classes and static functions